MotoDreamer’s spotlight on Bogotá will most likely commence for you when you arrive in this South American city. What can you expect to discover?

 It will set you back 8000 pesos (USD 2) per person, but it’s well worth it.

-Since this famous Museo opened in 2000, it has become one of the fascinating gold collections in South America.
+Since this famous Museo opened in 2000, it has become one of the most fascinating gold collections in South America.
 It contains more than 55,000 rare pieces of gold and other materials.
 Each encapsulates all of Colombia’s primary Pre-Hispanic cultures.
 In addition, ýou’ll discover all the collection, laid out logically, throughout its thematic rooms spread over three floors.

 Numero Siete The Botero Museo at Cl 11 # 4-41